Cong takes dig at PM's Rozgar Mela, terms it 'gimmick' | Politics

 Addressing a Rozgar Mela this morning, Modi distributed over 51,000 appointment letters to the youth, mostly in the security forces.

-Ramesh claimed that the ''jobs are already sanctioned posts that have not been filled up for years due to some administrative or financial reason.
-In a very large number of instances appointment letters are being handed out by the PM even in cases of promotion''. ''The Mela personalises employment in the government sector as if the PM is singularly responsible for mostly routine job offers,'' he said.
+Ramesh claimed that the ''jobs are already sanctioned posts that have not been filled up for years due to some administrative or financial reasons.
+In a very large number of instances, appointment letters are being handed out by the prime minister even in cases of promotion''. ''The Mela personalises employment in the government sector as if the PM is singularly responsible for mostly routine job offers,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)